wrightmat/dnd-eberron/locations/Tavick’s Landing.md

 House Sivis maintains a message station in Terminus, and there is a small Deneith outpost where visitors can arrange for bodyguards or laborers.
 There is a larger House Lyrandar enclave; primarily this is used for negotiations between Lyrandar and Orien, but this outpost also allows merchants to arrange to have the goods brought in by coach transported elsewhere by air or sea.
 House Vadalis operates a large stable and hostelry, allowing visitors to secure their mounts while wandering through the city.

 ##### Wroann’s Gate (Caravan district)
 > Hordes of people stream through the enormous gate of Sharn.
 A continuous flood of traffic and noise fills the streets, and skycoaches fill the air.

 When people come to Sharn by the Old Road, they come to Wroann’s Gate.
 Originally, the district was known as the Gate of Galifar, but when the Last War began the people chose to show their support for their first queen.
 It is an awesome site — a massive arch opening into an enormous tower, topped by a titanic statue of Queen Wroann holding a scepter in one hand and a sword above her head.
 Compared to Terminus, Wroann’s Gate sees far more local traffic — farmers from the surrounding areas bringing their goods to market, lords returning from Wroat, merchant caravans, and messengers and travelers of all description.
 Otherwise, the two districts are very similar, and House Sivis, House Deneith, and House Vadalis all offer the same services here that they do in Terminus.

 #### Middle Tavick's Landing

-Character: An eclectic blend of businesses and residences catering to people from all levels of society.
+>An eclectic blend of businesses and residences catering to people from all levels of society.

 Middle Tavick’s Landing has something for everyone.
 It is a crossroads for travelers, traders, and explorers, and includes a host of inns, taverns, shops, and reasonably priced residences.
 With a few notable exceptions — namely, the Graywall district — the people of Middle Tavick’s Landing are generally friendly and welcoming toward outsiders, quite unlike their counterparts in the upper ward.

 ##### Cornerstone (Tavern district)
 > The streets are full of noise and laughter, as people stagger into and out of the many inns and taverns of the district.
 A large arena occupies the center of Cornerstone, and occasionally a ragged cheer rises up from the amphitheater.

 For those people who want a slightly more respectable level of entertainment than that offered in Dragoneyes, Cornerstone offers a host of inns and taverns — they may not be the best in Sharn, but prices are cheap and a few at least have good food and comfortable beds.
 The district has a strong interest in sporting events; quite a few windchases are based in Cornerstone, and there is always activity at the great arena.
 While the large gambling halls are located in Dragoneyes, there are always people (mostly aligned with the Boromar Clan) taking bets in taverns and at the arenas, and a character who wishes to place a few silvers at risk will have no trouble finding a taker.